 If the State does not accept the deliverable(s) or services in the executed Agreement, payment for the deliverable(s)/services shall be withheld by the State and the Contractor will be notified.
 The Contractor shall take timely and appropriate measures to correct or remediate the reason(s) for non-acceptance and demonstrate to the State that the Contractor has successfully completed the scheduled work for each deliverable/service before payment is made.

-All deliverables shall be submitted with a Deliverable Transmittal Sheet (template to be provided by the State).

 Media and Number of Copies